mayadata-io/mayadata-charts/README.md

-# type
+# Type
    The `type` flag let you choose what you want to install with Kubera.
      Default value is installDirector true, installOpenebs true which allows to install both components OpenEBS and Director.

-    - To install Openebs only `--set type.installDirector=false`
+    - To install Openebs only --set type.installDirector=false
-    - To install Director only `--set type.installOpenebs=false`
+    - To install Director only --set type.installOpenebs=false

 # Platform